Howard Packman

 In 2019 Packman travelled to the Southern Hemisphere to play for North Otago in New Zealand.
 He has started in sensational form, scoring four tries in five games to take the team to the top of the Heartland Championship.

+After a troubling couple of years slumming it with Tonbridge Juddians, Howard found himself back amongst the rugby elite as he signed a contract at Sevenoaks RFC to become their new Academy Head Coach.
+Exciting times lie ahead for this young man.